anikethsukhtankar/bitcoin-mining-elixir/README.md

     eg. escript project1 4

 Starts the app, passing in the k value while the console begins printing on independent lines, the input string and the corresponding SHA256 hash separated by a TAB, for each of the bitcoins found that meet the criteria.
-The input string prefixed by the gatorlink ID "asukhtankar" as per the requirement mentioned.
+The input string has been prefixed by the gatorlink ID "asukhtankar" as per the requirement mentioned.

 #### Run the app on a worker